 adventurers & scientists for conservation

 Microplastic particles, which are smaller than five millimeters in size, likely pose a massive environmental and human health risk when they enter our natural waterways.
 ASC's goal is to compile a comprehensive microplastics dataset and use that information to effect change, turning off the inputs of microplastics pollution at their source.
-Their partner scientist has found microplastics in the vast majority of samples they've collected including Maine, Alaska, Argentina, Thailand and Antarctica.
+Their partner scientists have found microplastics in the vast majority of samples they've collected including Maine, Alaska, Argentina, Thailand and Antarctica.

 Special thanks to Rewa Ecolodge for their help collecting samples.